mieubrisse/personal-writing/first-do-nothing/post.md

 ### A Robbery
 A hairdresser in Brazil once told me how an armed man had come into her studio to rob it.
 Despite her terror, she welcomed him as if he were a customer and offered him an espresso.

 Her kindness disarmed him, and he told her how he didn't want to rob her but he needed money to feed his family.
-She counselled him that if he wanted to see his kids grow up he should choose a life outside of crime, then gave him the cash in her pocket.
-She told me he left thoughtful, and remorseful.
+She gave him the cash in her pocket, and counselled him that if he wanted to see his kids grow up he should choose a life outside of crime.

+She recounted him leaving thoughtful, and remorseful.

-She slowed down, and made a choice to break the robber/victim script.
+She had slowed down, and made a choice to break the robber/victim script.

-Her deescalation meant nobody got hurt or killed, and she was only out the cash in her pocket rather than all the money in the cash register.
+Her deescalation meant nobody got hurt or killed, and she was only out her cash on hand rather than all the money in the cash register.

 ### Harassment
 While researching this post I came across [Antje Mattheus' story of getting harassed by a biker gang](https://wagingnonviolence.org/2013/07/how-i-fought-off-a-motorcycle-gang/).

-Rather than accept the predator/prey power dynamic, Antje recounts slowing down...
+Rather than accept the predator/prey power dynamic, Antje tells of slowing down...

 > I take a breath, open my eyes wide and sink into deep calmness detached from the frenzy of bodies and hands.